As we continue into 2023, improving employee engagement is critical.

 Regular check-ins are a great way for managers to keep in touch with their staff and show their commitment to their team’s development and well-being.
 For instance, encourage your company’s managers to schedule frequent one-on-one meetings with employees to discuss their goals, progress, and any challenges they face.
 Give real-time constructive feedback and celebrate their successes and progress.

-Being transparent is also helpful for building trust and engagement, so encourage your organisation’s leaders to be open and honest about the company’s goals, strategies, and any siginificant or upcoming changes.
+Being transparent is also helpful for building trust and engagement, so encourage your organisation’s leaders to be open and honest about the company’s goals, strategies, and any significant or upcoming changes.

 Finally, use different communication channels by including email, chat, and video calls to ensure everyone is appropriately informed, regardless of their location or preferred communication style.